Recent Highlights

 Binge Drinking: The Rite of Passage

-Solano County District Attorney David W. Paulson is proud to have worked with Dee Alarcon, Solano County Office of Education Superintendent, and Steve Padilla, Manager of Youth Development and Prevention Education Services, to produce a new documentary video entitled Binge Drinking: The Rite of Passage.
+Solano County District Attorney worked with Dee Alarcon, Solano County Office of Education Superintendent, and Steve Padilla, Manager of Youth Development and Prevention Education Services, to produce a new documentary video entitled Binge Drinking: The Rite of Passage.

 Binge drinking by high school and college students has taken a terrible toll on otherwise very talented youth.
 Therefore, the District Attorney was eager to help in this latest production.
 Moreover, the Sheriff and all of the Solano County Chiefs of Police joined him in supporting this new video.